jbenbassat/GTS-Solutioning/Training/Register for NSS Account.md

-NETAPP UNIVERSITY
-## How to Register for a Partner Support Site Account

-### Partner Support Site Account
-A Partner Support Site Account is required to register for NetApp online training (free of charge) and for live training.
-Additionally, a NetApp Support Site Account enables access to several useful tools, information and updates.

-Register for an account:
+# NetApp Training
+NetApp training free-of-charge to IBM partners in many formats.
+Self-paced, web-based training is available via the [NetApp Learning Center](https://learningcenter.netapp.com).
+Formal, instructor-led training courses are provided on a quarterly basis and can be requested through [Karen Haberli (Americas)](haberli@us.ibm.com) or [Kerry Edwards (EMEA, India)](edwark2@uk.ibm.com).
+NetApp also provides an extensive lab environment at our [Lab on Demand](https://labondemand.netapp.com) site.

+In order to access NetApp training you must have a NetApp Support Site (NSS) ID associated with your IBM email address.
+Following are instructions for creating a NSS account:

 1. Go to [http://support.netapp.com](http://support.netapp.com) and click **Register Now** or go directly to the registration page at [http://support.netapp.com/eservice/public/now.do](http://support.netapp.com/eservice/public/now.do).